 Superior Landlord or Freeholder Consent

-If your property is leasehold, you may need to obtain written permission from the superior landlord or freeholder to sub-let.
+If your property is leasehold, you need to obtain written permission from the superior landlord or freeholder to sub-let.
 There may be a charge for this.
-You must also confirm if there are any conditions governing the sub-letting of you property.
+You must also confirm if there are any conditions governing the sub-letting of your property.

 License to Let